 Like all Secret Service agents, Special Agent McCarthy took an oath to protect and defend the US Constitution and the Office of the Presidency and, if necessary, lay down his life to do it.
 And that’s why the Secret Service motto is “Worthy of Trust and Confidence.”
 Trust that agents will perform their duties to the utmost of their abilities and the confidence that they will give up everything, including their lives, to see the mission through.

 I may no longer be a Secret Service agent, but many of my friends still are, and so too is my wife.
 The Secret Service does an amazing job recruiting the best this country has to offer.
 Agents have diverse backgrounds, and they come in all colors, genders, and creeds.
 To a one, these men and women are dutiful, honest, loyal, just, and above all, courageous.

-And although we may be living during turbulent times, I ask that you remember this simple fact: when you see Secret Service agents lined up in front of the White House, they are not the enemy; no, they are the best of us.
+I know we are living through turbulent times, but I ask that you remember this simple fact: when you see Secret Service agents lined up in front of the White House, they are not the enemy; no, they are my friends and my family, and they are the best of us.